anton-v-ivanov/EchoServer/README.md

 Echo-messages are sent to all the clients in the room.

 If the room in not receiving messages for 1 minutes, this room will be destroyed.

+Server and client use TCP protocol and raw sockets.